Nikon D7100 Review

 1.3x crop mode.
 As we alluded to previously, the Nikon D7100 includes a 1.3x crop function, something new to Nikon's DX-format SLR line.
 This functions similarly to the crop mode in the company's FX-format cameras, in that it increases the effective focal length by simply discarding data from the periphery of the image sensor, and yielding a lower-resolution image.
 The 1.3x crop mode works in addition to the 1.5x crop of the DX-format sensor, so when the crop mode is enabled, the 35mm-equivalent focal length is effectively double that marked on your lens.
 The bundled 18-105mm lens, for example, ordinarily has a field of view similar to a 27-158mm lens on a 35mm full-frame camera.
 Enable crop mode, and that becomes the equivalent of a 36-210mm lens, albeit with an attendant loss in resolution.

 You could achieve the same thing by simply cropping the image in post-processing, but you'd forgo the space savings of the smaller images, as well as the improvement in burst speed and buffer depth.
-The latter can be dramatic: at full resolution, the D7100 can shoot just eight 14-bit raw or 33 JPEG fine frames in a burst.
+The latter can be dramatic: at full resolution, according to Nikon the D7100 can shoot just eight 14-bit raw or 33 JPEG fine frames in a burst.
+(We measured lower buffer numbers in the lab.)
 Enable the crop, and that jumps to 14 raw or 73 JPEG frames.